How ScryCheck scores Commander decks

 - • LLMs systematically over-rate decks — they struggle to recognize how casual true Bracket 1–2 decks really are.

 - • 6 reference decks were identified as miscalibrated — cases where the engine and both LLMs agreed the expected bracket was wrong.
-Fixing these improved measured accuracy from 90% to 93%.

 Why measurement is hard